Joe Biden arrives in Washington for Inauguration Day with big plans, big problems

 Biden, an avid fan of Amtrak, had planned to take a train into Washington ahead of Wednesday's Inauguration Day, but scratched that plan in the aftermath of the Jan.
 6 insurrection at the U.S. Capitol.

-He instead flew into a military airbase just outside the capital on Tuesday afternoon and was set to motorcade into fortress D.C. - a city that's been flooded by some 25,000 National Guard troops guarding a Capitol, White House and National Mall that are wrapped in a maze of barricades and tall fencing.
+He instead flew into a military airbase just outside the capital on Tuesday afternoon and then motorcaded into fortress D.C. - a city that's been flooded by some 25,000 National Guard troops guarding a Capitol, White House and National Mall that are wrapped in a maze of barricades and tall fencing.

 "These are dark times," Biden told dozens of supporters in an emotional sendoff in Delaware before departing for Washington.
 "But there's always light."